-Servo integral gain.
+Servo loop integral gain.
 In addition to the range of 0 to 255, if the integral is to be disabled during deceleration (for less overshoot), set Parameter 24 accordingly.
+Integral gain provides larger increases of current to achieve target.
+This parameter, set too high, will often cause a hum.